Using AI to Document Your Data

 Step 3: Extract GPT’s Suggestions

 GPT will return enriched dictionary rows and possibly code lists.
-Copy these into R:
+Save the CSVs and load them in R:

-# Option A (more deterministic): GPT returns a full dict tibble (`dict_gpt`)
+# Option A (more deterministic): GPT returns a full CSV (`column_dictionary_gpt.csv`)

 # and you merge by keys, only filling blanks.